 Out-Of-State Doctoral Academic Programs must also pay a membership fee for their students to participate in the CAPIC match process.
-For the first year, the membership fee is $250.
-If the program’s student matches with a CAPIC internship, this annual membership fee is increased to $500.
-If the program continues its participation beyond this first year, the fee is increased to $1,750, which is the standard membership fee for CAPIC doctoral academic program members.
+For the first year, the membership fee is $500.
+If the program’s student matches with a CAPIC internship, this annual membership fee is increased to $1,750, which is the standard membership fee for CAPIC doctoral academic program members.
 This standard fee includes participation in the CAPIC match, as well as oversight of the students’ internship experience, in keeping with CAPIC and CA BoP standards.

 Please also visit the online match webpages for info on those phases of the CAPIC match process.
 They are listed in chronological order under Online Match on the navigation bar above.

 Click here for our initial statement on the rollout of this outreach program to students from these out-of-state doctoral academic programs in 2015.
 Again, students from qualified out-of-state doctoral academic programs may participate in the full CAPIC online match process (e.g. Match I), not simply starting with Clearinghouse.